vickmuir/vpc-on-classic-block-storage/block_storage_vpc_about.md

 For more information about creating customer-managed encryption for volumes during virtual server instance provisioning, see [Customer managed encryption for block storage](/docs/vpc-on-classic-vsi?topic=vpc-on-classic-vsi-storage#customer-managed-encryption-keys).

+## Next Steps
+{: #block-storage-vpc-classic-about-next-steps}

+Start creating {{site.data.keyword.block_storage_is_short}} volumes.

+* For information using the UI, see [Creating block storage volumes by using the UI](/docs/vpc-on-classic-block-storage?topic=vpc-on-classic-block-storage-creating-block-storage)
+* For information using the CLI, see [Creating block storage volumes by using the CLI](/docs/vpc-on-classic-block-storage?topic=vpc-on-classic-block-storage-creating-block-storage-cli)

 ## Related information
+{: #block-storage-vpc-classic-related-info}

 For more information about creating and managing instances in the VPC, see [About virtual servers for VPC](/docs/vpc-on-classic-vsi?topic=vpc-on-classic-vsi-virtual-private-cloud#virtual-private-cloud).

-To get started with creating block storage for VPC, see [Creating block storage volumes](/docs/vpc-on-classic-block-storage?topic=vpc-on-classic-block-storage-creating-block-storage#creating-block-storage).

 {{site.data.keyword.block_storage_is_short}} provides features unique to the VPC and is not compatible with the classic infrastructure storage.
-If you're interested in {{site.data.keyword.blockstoragefull}} on the classic infrastructure, see [{{site.data.keyword.blockstoragefull}}](/docs/infrastructure/BlockStorage?topic=BlockStorage-About).
+If you're interested in {{site.data.keyword.blockstoragefull}} on the classic infrastructure, see [{{site.data.keyword.blockstoragefull}}](/docs/BlockStorage?topic=BlockStorage-About).
 {:note}